 If you are planning a trip to England and are not sure where to visit you will find essential information in this guide.
 Discover the 9 regions of England and the main highlights of each.

 If you are planning to visit England and want to explore more of the country beyond London it can be confusing to know where to go and what to see.
-You may already have a bucket list for London and an idea of other sights such as Stonehenge, Bath or the Cotswolds you want to visit.
+You may already have a bucket list for London and an idea of other sights, famous landmarks, cities, towns, villages and areas such as Stonehenge, Bath or the Cotswolds you want to visit.

 Knowing which places are accessible from London on a day trip or which are best included and visited as part of a road trip, rail trip (or perhaps a group tour) is important.
 Prioritising the places that interest you so they can be included in your itinerary means that you won’t return home after your trip with regrets about the places you didn’t see.

 England is divided into 9 geographical regions.
 These are London, the North East, North West, Yorkshire, East Midlands, West Midlands, South East, East of England and the South West.
 As you will discover each has its own accents, traditions and character!